 Some known example of devices are: Star Trackers, Gyroscopes, Mass Memory Units (MMUs), Power Control and Distribution Units (PCDUs), Remote Terminal/Interface Units (RTU/RIU), Reconfiguration Modules (RM), Telemetry, Telecommand, Reconfiguration and Safeguard memory (TTRS), and etc.

-The goal of SOIS is define how to take an external entity, such as a device, and make it accessible from within a system.
+The goal of SOIS is to define how to take an external entity, such as a device, and make it accessible from within a system.
 This is done by creating a set of device services.
 These are accessible on that same basis as any other service, and support all functions of the device by communicating with it using lower-level mechanisms.

+The goal of MO in the context of its relation to onboard and SOIS services is to expose selected on-board services as MO services that can be consumed via a different communication protocol than the one used on-board.

 SOIS Reference Architecture